#include <taskflow/core/taskflow.hpp>

 cancels the execution of the running taskflow associated with this future object

 When you request a cancellation, the executor will stop scheduling any tasks onwards.
-Tasks that are already running will continue to finish (non-preemptive).
+Tasks that are already running will continue to finish as their executions are non-preemptive.
 You can call tf::Future::wait to wait for the cancellation to complete.